LACourtenay/Reevaluating_Computer_Vision_Taphonomic_Equifinality/README.md

   * Original paper - https://doi.org/10.1080/08912963.2023.2242370
   * Original dataset - https://doi.org/10.17632/3bm34bp6p4.1

 For computer vision analysis data must simply be in a folder called DS1, DS2 or DS3.
 For deep learning applications, data must be in a folder called "Train" within either "DS1", "DS2", or "DS3".
+Inside the train folder, the user needs to sort the images also into their corresponding class folders, e.g. in DS1 the Train folder must contain a folder containing the crocodile tooth marks, and one containing the cut marks.
 The code will then sort the data from the train folder into either the test or validation folder.

+The general structure of the directory should therefore be as follows, before executing any of the code:

+./
+  ├── CodeToRun.py
+  ├── DS1/
+  ├── ├── Train/
+  ├── ├── ├── CutMark/
+  ├── ├── ├── Crocodile/
+  ├── DS2/
+  ├── ├── Train/
+  ├── ├── ├── CutMark/
+  ├── ├── ├── Score/
+  ├── ├── ├── Trampling/
+  ├── DS3/
+  ├── ├── Train/
+  ├── ├── ├── CutMark/
+  ├── ├── ├── Score/
+  ├── ├── ├── Trampling/

+The original datasets, in most cases, are not clean at all (DS3 being the main exception, DS2 presents a brief description in the abstract of the dataset), and it may not always be clear what images pertain to which class.
+In general, files with names containing the characters 'SF' are cut marks, the term SF refering to 'Simple Flake'.
+The characters 'LS', or direct names of animals such as 'wolves', 'bears', 'lions' or 'hyenas', evidently refer to tooth scores.
+Trampling marks are usually have files containing either the word 'trampling', or the characters 'tmp'.
+Finally crocodile tooth scores contain 'CS' (Crocodile Score) in the file name.

 --------------------------------------------------------